joek13/meme-bot/README.md

 ## Templates
 ------

-Templates are TOML files loaded from the `./templates/` directory and provide a description of all the content that goes into a meme.
+Templates are TOML files loaded from the `./templates/` directory (relative to the current working directory) and provide a description of all the content that goes into a meme.
 Templates start with the required fields `kind`, `name`, `short_name`, and `image`. `name` and `short_name` help identify the template, but only `short_name` is used to actually invoke the template. `image` is a path to the base image to add to (relative to the template file itself).
 After that, *features* are listed. *Features* are parts of a template that can be filled in by users, and are what allow the bot to have unique content generated.
 Features can be `Text`, `Image`, or `Either` features. `Text` features act as simple text-boxes, whereas `Image` features are areas for images to be pasted on. **All** features use the `x`, `y`, `w`, and `h` properties (as well as `rotation`, optionally) to define the rectangle that text or images can be overlaid within.

 ## Template Manifest Spec